Blended Learning Transformation

 BlendLT Learning Path

-The BlendLT Learning Path is a series of self-paced online modules that walk faculty through the process of blended course redesign.
+The BlendLT Learning Path is a series of self-paced online modules that walk faculty through the process of blended/hybrid course redesign.
 It can be used as a stand-alone course, utilized for just-in-time resources, or used in conjunction with workshops or faculty learning communities.

 Continuing Blended Support from TLT